foliant-docs/docs/src/config.md

     - building_project.md
 ```

-In any case we would get a one-file PDF or a one-page site with data from listed Markdown files in the provided order.
+In any case, we would get a one-file PDF or a one-page site with data from listed Markdown files in the provided order.

 But if we were building a site with <link src="backends/mkdocs.md" title="MkDocs">MkDocs backend</link>, mappings would become meaningful.